PNP-AC post-DNP certificate

 At UIC Nursing, we feel strongly that clinical hours in the new focus area are essential to preparing you to become the best practitioner you can be in that area.
 Therefore, we do not provide clinical credit for hours from your current APRN certification.

-A minimum of 500 clinical hours is required for a new focus area.
+A minimum of 750 clinical hours is required for a new focus area.
 There are some cases in which a certified NP who is practicing out of scope in the new focus area may have applicable clinical hours.
-UIC Nursing will do an individual gap analysis to determine how many hours you need between the minimum 500 and standard for this program.
+UIC Nursing will do an individual gap analysis to determine how many hours you need for this program.

 I have a DNP degree but am not a nurse practitioner or midwife.
 Can I enroll in this program?